-Members' attention was drawn to the information that Adults Select has had the least funding of all the Select Committees for capital in past years that has focussed on property maintenance schemes affecting social care establishments and the Mardy Park refurbishment, noting that most of the work has not have been core funded, but ICF funded from Welsh Government initiatives.
+Members' attention was drawn to the information that Adults Select has had the least funding of all the Select Committees for capital in past years and that has focussed on property maintenance schemes affecting social care establishments and the Mardy Park refurbishment.
+It was noted that most of the work has not been core funded, but ICF funded from Welsh Government initiatives.